Biden budget seeks more for schools, health care and housing

-WASHINGTON (AP) — President Joe Biden released his wish list for the federal budget on Friday, asking for an 8.4% increase in discretionary spending with substantial gains for education, health care, housing and environmental protection.
+WASHINGTON (AP) — President Joe Biden released a $1.5 trillion wish list for the federal budget on Friday, asking for an 8.4% increase in agency operating budgets with substantial gains for Democratic priorities like education, health care, housing and environmental protection.

-The request issued by the White House Office of Management and Budget spells out Biden’s top priorities as Congress weighs its spending plans for next year.
-It’s the first financial outline of Democrats’ broader ambitions since the expiration of a 2011 law that capped discretionary spending.
+The request by the White House budget office spells out Biden’s top priorities as Congress weighs its spending plans for next year.
+It’s the first financial outline of Democrats’ broader ambitions since the expiration of a 2011 law that capped congressional spending.

-Roughly a third of the huge federal budget consists of discretionary spending, which is funding for the military, foreign policy and domestic programs set by Congress.
-The rest of the budget involves mandatory spending that is locked-in each year, such as Social Security, Medicare and Medicaid.
+At stake is roughly one-third of the huge federal budget that is passed by Congress each year, funding the military, domestic Cabinet department operations, foreign policy and homeland security.
+The rest of the budget involves so-called mandatory programs that are locked in and basically run on autopilot, chiefly Social Security, Medicare and Medicaid.

-Biden, as vice president, helped strike the 2011 agreement with Kentucky Sen. Mitch McConnell, who will be on the other side of budget talks again as the chamber’s minority leader.
-The compromise was meant to reduce partisan gridlock over an increase to the government’s borrowing authority in return for deficit savings.
+This so-called discretionary spending passes each year on a bipartisan basis through Capitol Hill’s time-tested appropriations process.
+The Biden request provides a significantly smaller 1.6% increase to the $700 billion-plus Pentagon budget than it provides to domestic accounts.
+Homeland security accounts would basically be frozen, reflecting opposition among Democratic progressives to immigration security forces.

+The appropriations process was, in fact, one of the few consistent success stories of former President Donald Trump’s tumultuous four-year tenure in office, but this year’s budget cycle is not governed by a broader outline.
+The lapse of formal “caps” on appropriations opens the door to more domestic spending favored by Biden and Democrats but invites a battle with Republicans over military accounts.

-The Biden administration believes the caps caused a decade of severe underinvestment in public services that the president is now trying to turn around with large increases that would mostly bypass national security programs.
+The Biden administration believes the caps, imposed by a long-abandoned 2011 budget deal, caused a decade of severe underinvestment in public services that the president is now trying to turn around with large increases that would mostly bypass national security programs.

 An administration official, speaking on condition of anonymity to discuss private conversations, said the request would bring spending in line with historic averages.
 It seeks $769 billion in non-defense discretionary funding, a sum the official said is equal to the 30-year average of spending relative to the overall U.S. economy.

-Biden wants to increase the Education Department’s budget 40.8% to $102.8 billion, which includes an additional $20 billion in grants for high-poverty schools.
+Biden wants to increase the Education Department’s budget by a massive 40.8% to $102.8 billion, which includes an additional $20 billion in grants for high-poverty schools.

 The Department of Health Human Services would get a 23.1% boost to $133.7 billion.
 There would be additional funds to combat opioid addiction and for the Centers for Disease Control and Prevention, whose mission took on new urgency in the aftermath of the coronavirus pandemic.
 The administration is also asking for $6.5 billion to establish a biomedical research agency to address cancer, diabetes, Alzheimer’s and other diseases.